SolraBizna/ars-emu/HARDWARE.md

 (Low 3 bits of tile address are always zero.)

 The coordinates are the pixel position of the upper-leftmost pixel occupied by the sprite on the screen, regardless of the horizontal and vertical flip bits.
+A Y coordinate >=240 will put every pixel of the sprite outside the screen area, effectively disabling it.

-SSM port access will encounter bus conflicts during the final 192 cycles of an H-blank, and are safe at other times.
+SSM port accesses will create bus conflicts if performed during the final 192 cycles of an H-blank, and are safe at other times.

 ### SAM